1. "The Silence of the Lambs"(1991)

 8. "Point Break"(1991)

 Before Keanu Reeves became a bona fide action superstar in "Speed" and "The Matrix" trilogy, he got his feet wet in the role of Johnny Utah, the ex-college football star turned F-B-I AGENT(say it loud)!
-However, Patrick Swayze and his total conviction as the philosophical, bank-robbing surfer-guru Bodhi, is the main reason "PB" became a permanent fixture on cable for a good ten years.
-That doesn't happen unless there's A LOT of people watching.
-"Terminator 2" may have been the must-see summer action movie event of 1991, but director Kathryn Bigelow's ludicrously-entertaining effort has garnered an unexpected legacy over the years.
+However, Patrick Swayze and his total conviction as the philosophizing, bank-robbing surfer-guru Bodhi, is the main reason that "Break" became a permanent fixture on cable for a good ten years.
+I swear, you couldn't escape this movie, not that you'd want to.
+"Terminator 2" was the must-see summer action movie event of 1991, but James Cameron's then-wife, director Kathryn Bigelow's ludicrously-entertaining effort garnered an unexpected legacy in the early 21st Century.
 No "Point Break", no "Fast and the Furious", got it?

 9. "Bugsy"(1991)